cjneely10/YAPIM/demo/README.md

 # Simple tutorial for creating a data workflow

 The following demo will provide an introduction to the features available within the YAPIM API.
 We will develop a very simple pipeline to find proteins in bacterial genomes/metagenome-assembled-genomes and to provide functional annotation of genomes that pass a quality check step.
-This three-part tutorial is succeeded by a larger 7-part tutorial for intermediate users who wish to learn about the more complex features available.
+This five-part tutorial is succeeded by a larger seven-part tutorial for intermediate users who wish to learn about the more complex features available.

 The complete code generated in this tutorial is available in this directory (i.e. the demo's `tasks` directory and `tasks-config.yaml` file).

 ### Step 0: Prepare working environment

 While not directly required, we highly suggest building your pipeline within its own environment.
 Not only will this prevent dependency-related bugs from occurring during the development process, but this will also make your pipeline system-independent (at least mostly).
+This uses `conda`.

-Here, we use miniconda to accomplish this, and start by creating a new environment and installing YAPIM:
+Start by creating a new environment and installing YAPIM:

 ```shell
 conda create --name yapim-demo python=3.8